-Table 6.
+Table 7.
 Power Management

-Option Description AC Recovery Specifies how the computer will respond when AC power is applied after a AC power loss.
-You can set the AC Recovery to: Power Off (default) Power On Last Power State Auto On Time This option sets the time of the day when you would like the system to turn on automatically.
+Option Description Specifies how the computer will respond when AC power is applied after an AC power loss.
+You can set the AC Recovery to: AC Recovery Power Off (default) Power On Last Power State Auto On Time This option sets the time of the day when you would like the system to turn on automatically.
 Time is kept in standard 12-hour format (hour:minutes:seconds).
-The startup time can be changed by typing the values in the time and A.M./P.M. fields. • Disabled - The system will not automatically power up.
-Every Day - The system will power up every day at the time you specified above.
+The startup time can be changed by typing the values in the time and A.M./P.M. fields. • Disabled - The system will not automatically power up. • Every Day - The system will power up every day at the time you specified above .
 Weekdays - The system will power up Monday through Friday at the time you specified above.
 Select Days - The system will power up on days selected above at the time you specified above.
 NOTE: This feature does not work if you turn off your computer using the switch on a power strip or surge protector or if Auto Power is set to disabled .
-Deep Sleep Control Allows you to define the controls when Deep Sleep is enabled. • Disabled Enabled in S5 only • Enabled in S4 and S5 This option is disabled by default.
+Deep Sleep Control Allows you to define the controls when Deep Sleep is enabled.
+Disabled Enabled in S5 only Enabled in S4 and S5 This option is disabled by default.
 Fan Control Override Controls the speed of the system fan.
 This option is disabled by default.
 NOTE: When enabled, the fan runs at full speed.
-USB Wake Support This option allows you to enable USB devices to wake the computer from standby. • Enable USB Wake Support - This option is disabled by default.
-Wake on LAN This option allows the computer to power up from the off state when triggered by a special LAN signal.
+USB Wake Support This option allows you to enable USB devices to wake the computer from standby.

+Option Description • Enable USB Wake Support - This option is disabled by default.
+This option allows the computer to power up from the off state when triggered by a special LAN signal.
 Wake-up from the Standby state is unaffected by this setting and must be enabled in the operating system.
 This feature only works when the computer is connected to AC power supply.

-Option Description Disabled - Does not allow the system to power on by special LAN signals when it receives a wake-up signal from the LAN or wireless LAN. • LAN Only - Allows the system to be powered on by special LAN signals.
-This option is Disabled by default.
+The options differ based on the form factor.
+Wake on LAN Disabled - Does not allow the system to power on by special LAN signals when it receives a wake-up signal from the LAN or wireless LAN. • LAN Only - Allows the system to be powered on by special LAN signals.
+WLAN Only - Allows the system to be powered on by special WLAN signals.
+(For Ultra Small Form Factor only) LAN or PXE Boot - Allows the system to be powered on by special LAN or PXE Bootsignals.
+(For Ultra Small Form Factor only) This option is Disabled by default.
 Block Sleep This option lets you block entering to sleep (S3 state) in operating system environment. • Block Sleep (S3 state) - This option is disabled by default.
+Intel Smart Connect Technology The option is disabled by default.
+If option enables will periodically sense nearby wireless connection while the system is asleep.
+It will synchronize emails or social media application that were open when system entered the sleep state.
+Smart Connection

-Table 7.
+Table 8.
 POST Behavior

 Option Description Numlock LED Specifies if the NumLock function can be enabled when the system boots.
 This option is enabled by default.
 Keyboard Errors Specifies whether keyboard related errors are reported when it boots.
 This option is enabled by default.
-POST Hotkeys Specifies whether the sign-on screen displays a message, that displays the keystroke sequence required to enter the BIOS Boot Option Menu.

-• Enable F12 Boot Option menu - This option is enabled by default.
+POST Hotkeys Specifies whether the sign-on screen displays a message, that displays the keystroke sequence required to enter the BIOS Boot Option Menu. • Enable F12 Boot Option menu - This option is enabled by default.
+MEBx Hotkeys Specifies whether the MEBx Hotkey function should be enable when the system boots. • Enable MEBx Hotkey - This option is enabled by default

-Table 8.
+Table 9.
 Virtualization Support